 Breitenbach (Haut-Rhin) – Transhumance of the Buchwald farm

-There are some years now that I do not miss this beautiful day in the mountain above Munster.
-A day of celebration for the 40 Vosges cows of the Buchwald farm led to the highland pastures by Suzi, the head cow.
+There are some years now that I do not miss this beautiful day in the mountain above Munster (famous for its Munster cheese).
+A day of celebration for the 40 Vosges cows of the Buchwald farm led to the highland pastures by Suzi, the leading cow.

-The transhumance ends at the Buchwald farmhouse at 1050m altitude around 2 pm.
-A “marcaire” meal (local farmer meal) with the sound of the accordion.
+The transhumance ends at the Buchwald farmhouse at 1050m altitude around 2:00 pm.
+A “marcaire” meal (local farmer meal) is available at the sound of the accordion.

 The meal is costing 19 € on reservation at +33 (0)3 89 77 37 08.